Idukki

 Activation cadence

-A monthly brief with creative latitude outperforms a weekly brief with rigid requirements.
-Brief ambassadors on the outcome you want ("we want to show how our bag fits into a travel day") not the execution ("take a photo at the airport with the bag in the foreground").
-Authenticity flourishes where creative freedom exists.
+A monthly brief with creative latitude beats a weekly brief full of rules.
+Brief on the outcome ("show how the bag fits into a travel day"), not the shot list ("photo at the airport, bag in the foreground").
+Authenticity needs room to move, and rigid briefs are exactly the thing that squeezes it out.

 Measuring ambassador UGC